 If she can uncover her true stories, she’ll get readers wanting to know more.
 She can use her unusual background to communicate her sensitivity to culture and ultimately her ability to deliver the best results for her clients.

-BS Fact #3: Find a way to use stories to make your copy come alive.
+Myth #3: Find a way to use stories in all your marketing content.

 Sometimes a story is not the best way to make a point in your copy.
 However, you may use storytelling to develop the foundation for your copy, even if you express your ideas with bullet points.